Click on the dropdown button to translate.

 THE LAW OF THE PHARISEES - WAS THIS THE YOKE ?

 Peter said “we” were not “able to bear” - this yoke of bondage.
-Whatever the yoke, Peter and those present at the Jerusalem Council felt its weight.
-This would apply particularly to the Oral Law of the Pharisees.
+Whatever the yoke, Peter and those present at the Jerusalem Council felt the weight of it.
+This would apply particularly to the Oral Torah of the Pharisees.
+This collection of law and commentary (according to the Pharisees) had been communicated by Yahweh, to Moses, at Mount Sinai and during the wilderness wandering, but Moses never wrote it down.

-NOTE: To preserve these traditions during the dispersion, the Oral Torah was finally written down as the Talmud some years after the destruction of the Temple in 70CE.
+SIDE NOTE: To preserve these traditions after the dispersion, the Oral Torah was written down between 130-150 years after the destruction of the Temple in 70CE.
+Those collected writings are know as the Mishnah.
 (Picture all of the volumes containing the judicial rulings of the Supreme Court.)
+The Mishnah, together with the Gemara (a collection of later commentaries) are known as the Talmud.

-The critical factor was the weight given to this “Oral Law.”
-The Pharisees then, and the Rabbis still today, teach that the Oral Torah superceded the written law.
-It was above - and of greater authority than the written law.
+The critical factor was the weight given to this “Oral Torah.”
+The Pharisees of Christ’s day, held the Oral Torah to be above, and of greater authority, than the written Torah of Moses.
 I think you can grasp the potential for abuse.
-The ruling authorities could add laws for the people, and make laws to exempt themselves from the greater part of the burden.
+The ruling authorities could add laws for the people, and make laws to exempt themselves from the greater part of the burden, simply by “remembering” that these were part of the Oral Torah.
+Rabbis of Orthodox Judaism continue this tradition today, but the potential for additions is curtailed since the Oral Torah commentaries were collected and written down, in the third century.

 For more information look up “Oral Torah” in The Jewish Encyclopedia.